What is Latency Defined

 The question of what is latency has been answered, now where does latency come from?
 There are 4 main causes that can affect network latency times.
 These include the following:

-- Transmission mediums such as WAN or fibre optic cables all have limitations and can affect latency simply due to their nature.
+- Transmission mediums such as WAN or fiber optic cables all have limitations and can affect latency simply due to their nature.

-- Propagation is the amount of time is takes for a packet to travel from one source to another (at the speed of light).
+- Propagation is the amount of time it takes for a packet to travel from one source to another (at the speed of light).

 - Routers take time to analyze the header information of a packet as well as, in some cases, add additional information.
 Each hop a packet takes from router to router increases the latency time.